ZakArmstrong99/surfs_up/README.md

 ## Overview:

-The purpose of this analysis was to find the temperatures for the months of june and december for the new surf shop in Oahu, Hawaii and provide statistical summarys for the months.
+The purpose of this analysis was to find the temperatures for the months of june and december for the new surf/ice cream shop in Oahu, Hawaii and provide statistical summarys for the months.
 This was done by using SQLalchemy to filter the data for the tempertures for the months June and December each year and then put the filtered data into a list then a dataframe.
 The data used for this analysis was taken from a sqlite file containing weather information over the years.

 ## Results: